samuFae/NEO-theVisualAgency/README.md

 to change the number of columns, rows and the time of the grid displaying the asteroids (I wanted to implement a User Interface for it but I really didn't have any more time)
 The value gets cached so you'd have to cleare the cache to return to the default values without doing it manually.
+You can really mess up the application since there are no restricted values and then you would definitly need to clean the cache and refresh.